 All surviving and willing members of the ARIC cohort are invited to participate in the ARIC visit.
-Contact and recruitment for the visit can occur as part of the twice-yearly follow-up phone calls to ARIC participants, or on individualized schedules ARIC field center may set up with input from the ARIC Recruitment Committee.
-Up to 7 phone calls are placed to each cohort member in an attempt to reach all living cohort members and invite them to the exam site or if necessary to have home exams.
+Contact and recruitment for the visit can occur as part of the twice-yearly follow-up phone calls to ARIC participants, or on individualized schedules each ARIC field center may set up with input from the ARIC Recruitment Committee.
+Up to 7 phone calls are placed to each cohort member in an attempt to reach all living cohort members and invite them to the exam site, or if necessary to have home exams.
 ARIC staff in charge of recruitment determine whether the participant will attend the field center or will require a home or long-term care facility (LTCF) visit.
 At the same time, it is determined whether the participant needs to be accompanied to the visit by a Legally Authorized Representative (LAR; either in the clinic or at home/LTCF), who would sign the consent form for the participant to take part.
-If a LAR is required a proxy and/or informant is also needed (this may be the same individual as the LAR).
+If a LAR is required, then a proxy and/or informant is also needed (this may be the same individual as the LAR).
 Field centers offer reimbursement for participation expenses, including taxi as needed.
 When contacting participants for the ARIC visit, staff at each field center can also recruit participants for the Brain Imaging study and schedule appointments for MRI and PET scans.
 Additional information about recruitment for the Brain Imaging study is provided in MRI and PET Manual 34.
-For Visit 10, there is no regularly scheduled neurocognitive testing during the clinic visit.
-Instead, anyone who has a brain scan [MRI or PET] during the Visit 10 window [Dec 2022 - Dec 2023] who has not completed neurocognitive testing in the past year will receive partial neurocognitive testing.
-This may occur as part of an imaging exam or as part of clinic visit 10.
-Staff may refer to the V10 Snapshot Report to determine who should receive the partial neurocognitive testing (see field labeled "Collect Block A NCG").
+For Visit 11, abbreviated neurocognitive testing (see Manual 17) is returning for all participants who have not received neurocognitive testing within the past year.